diffpy/diffpy.morph/README.rst

 Python package for manipulating and comparing diffraction data

-``diffpy.morph`` is a Python software package designed to increase the insight researchers can obtain from measured diffraction data and atomic pair distribution functions
+``diffpy.morph`` is a Python software package designed to increase the insight researchers can obtain from measured data including diffraction data and atomic pair distribution functions
 (PDFs) in a model-independent way.
-The program was designed to help a researcher answer the question: "Has my material undergone a phase transition between these two measurements?"
+For example, the program was designed to help a researcher answer the question: "Has my material undergone a phase transition between these two measurements?"